 Heat the baked beans (Heinz Baked Beans, if you can find them) in a saucepan over medium heat; keep the beans warm on the stove while you prepare the rest of the meal.
-Cook the mushrooms in two tablespoons of butter in the skillet, and then add the tomato halves, cut side down, and cook for three minutes without moving.
+Cook the mushrooms in two tablespoons of butter in the frying pan, and then add the tomato halves, cut side down, and cook for three minutes without moving.
 Turn the tomatoes over and season with salt and pepper.
-Remove mushrooms and tomatoes from pan and set aside.
+Remove mushrooms and tomatoes from the pan and set them aside.

 Cook the eggs in the skillet.
 The fried eggs can be cooked to your preference, either runny or crispy.
 While the eggs cook, toast the bread.
-Put your full English breakfast together by placing two slices of bacon, two sausage links, a few mushrooms, baked beans, one tomato half, two eggs, and a piece of toast onto warm plate.
-Serve with marmalade and any other condiments you like.
+Put your full English breakfast together by placing two slices of bacon, two sausage links, a few mushrooms, baked beans, one tomato half, two eggs, and a piece of toast from your trusty toaster onto a warm plate.
+Serve with marmalade and any other condiments like ketchup you like, and you've got the full English breakfast ready to eat!
+A side of orange juice or coffee will really make it complete, though.

 In a large skillet with 2 tablespoons butter over medium-low, cook the pork sausages turning occasionally, about 15 minutes.
 Bring the pan to medium and add the bacon, cooking until crisp, about 5-6 minutes.
 Remove from pan and place on a plate covered with aluminum foil.